ntk148v/awesome-stars/README.md

 ## Shell

+- [nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things; @ssllabs A+ 100%, @mozilla A+ 120/100.
 - [pacapt](https://github.com/icy/pacapt) - An ArchLinux's pacman-like wrapper for many package managers
 - [autopass](https://github.com/datle1/autopass) - Pass tests of elearning
 - [polybar-themes](https://github.com/adi1090x/polybar-themes) - A collection of polybar themes/configs with different styles, colors and variants